-Knowledge and awareness Low level of awareness on waste-to-energy technology High level of suspension about the sanitation and hygiene of waste- to-energy technology High level of awareness through events, exhibitions, training modules and education campaigns on waste-to-energy benefits and opportunities There is a lack of public awareness; a lack of information about the cost and benefits of renewable energy technologies; as well as public acceptance of renewable energy Factsheets highlighting what the energy solution is and the benefits thereof.
-Online capacity building workshops focusing on sourcing, utilisation and understanding on the hygiene practices for safe waste-to-energy utilisation technologies. production of waste-to-energy systems Site visits/study tours to where projects are being implemented Peer exchange with cities leading the way in the field of sustainable energy solutions Human capacity and skills Low level of community understanding and skill related to waste-to-energy technology High level of community skills on waste-to- energy technology, benefits and utilisation There is a lack of technical skills to operate and maintain renewable energy technologies, project development skills as well as a lack of adequate training centres.
+Knowledge and awareness Low level of awareness on waste-to-energy technology High level of suspension about the sanitation and hygiene of waste-to-energy technology High level of awareness through events, exhibitions, training modules and education campaigns on waste-to-energy benefits and opportunities Improved understanding on the hygiene practices for safe waste-to-energy utilisation There is a lack of public awareness; a lack of information about the cost and benefits of renewable energy technologies; as well as public acceptance of renewable energy technologies.
+Factsheets highlighting what the energy solution is and the benefits thereof.
+Online capacity building workshops focusing on sourcing, utilisation and production of waste-to-energy systems Site visits/study tours to where projects are being implemented Peer exchange with cities leading the way in the field of sustainable energy solutions Human capacity and skills Low level of community understanding and skill related to waste-to-energy technology High level of community skills on waste-to-energy technology, benefits and utilisation There is a lack of technical skills to operate and maintain renewable energy technologies, project development skills as well as a lack of adequate training centres.
 Training selected community members (with guiding documents) on the operation and maintenance procedures required as well as various project development aspects.
-Access to finance Little access to finance to fund waste-to-energy technology Improved conditions to access finance to fund waste-to- energy technology Access to finance and long-term capital to access resources to fund waste-to-energy technology.
-Awareness-raising and technical assistance to financial institutions and individuals to increase access to finance for waste- to-energy systems
+Access to finance Little access to finance to fund waste-to-energy technology Improved conditions to access finance to fund waste-to-energy technology Access to finance and long-term capital to access resources to fund waste-to-energy technology.
+Awareness-raising and technical assistance to financial institutions and individuals to increase access to finance for wasteto-energy systems